-Corequisites: CIVL9856, CIVL9857 or equivalent Note/s: Not offered in 1995
+Corequisites: CIVL9856, CIVL9857 or equivalent

 Application of hydraulic principles to flows within treatment plants.
 Selection and integration of unit processes required for water and wastewater treatment, plant layout, plant design including hydraulic profiles, the influence of flow and load variability, instrumentation and control strategies.